AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 Format: `remove ug/ sku/[SKU]`

 Note:
-* Usually used when there occurs a mistake when a Unit Good is added, or if the warehouse does not store the Unit Good anymore
+* Usually used when a mistake is made when adding a Unit Good, or if the warehouse does not store the Unit Good anymore

 Example of removing a unit good:<br/>